To avoid problems with consumer issues, it helps to get your facts right. Separate fact from fiction with the topics below.

-Under the Australian Consumer Law consumer guarantees are given automatically.
-They provide consumers with a comprehensive set of rights for the goods and services they buy, lease or hire.
-They replace the statutory and implied warranties under previous laws.
-Other warranties still exist.
-A manufacturer’s warranty is a voluntary promise made by a supplier or manufacturer about the goods or services.
+- Warranties are a separate and additional promise attached to a good or service.
+A manufacturer’s warranty is a voluntary promise made by a supplier or manufacturer about goods or services.
 An extended warranty is an additional warranty that can be purchased by a consumer.
-Warranties do not replace any consumer guarantees.
+Warranties do not replace consumer guarantees.

 'They’ve got to sell it to me at the lowest marked price.'

-Not necessarily.
+- Not necessarily.
 When an item is marked with two prices, it is illegal for the retailer to sell you the item at the higher price but in some cases, the retailer can withdraw the item from sale.

-Beware of bait advertising where businesses entice customers into their stores by advertising goods at very low prices but don't have the sale items in stock.
+- Beware of bait advertising where businesses entice customers into their stores by advertising goods at very low prices but don't have the sale items in stock.
 Businesses must ensure that reasonable supplies of the products are available during sales.

 'If a supermarket scanner scans an item at a price higher than the displayed shelf price, I can get that item free of charge.'